-All WNA & HMR Temporary workers are self-employed and are responsible for their own actions, errors or omissions at work.
+All WNA & HMR Temporary workers are responsible for their own actions, errors or omissions at work.
 You are therefore strongly encouraged to take out Personal Accident, Malpractice and Public Liability insurance policy appropriate to your needs, which will provide adequate cover.
 If you are a member of a professional body you should check the cover that may be included with your membership.